-We’ll discuss continuous integration first, since it’s more disparate than the other two, it’s simpler to implement, and it frequently serves as the foundation for the others.
-Where continuous delivery and deployment are both software release processes, continuous integration is a software development process: it happens before the deployment process.
+Continuous integration is simpler to implement, and it frequently serves as the foundation for both continuous delivery and continuous deployment.
+Where delivery and deployment are both software release processes, continuous integration is a software development process: it happens before the deployment process.

 Development teams usually implement continuous integration because of the problems which arise from long-lived feature branches; if they only pull and push to trunk once in a while, it may turn out that one developer has changed the name of a function in his feature that the other developer needs for hers.
 The technical term for what happens when these two developers both merge their new code to trunk is, aptly, “merge hell”.